-Revenue is generated mainly from the sale of disposable blood filters and catheters used in conjunction with our Aquadex FlexFlow consoles.
+Revenue is generated mainly from the sale of disposable blood filters and catheters used in conjunction with the console included in the Aquadex FlexFlow System.
 We sell primarily in the United States to hospitals and clinics through our direct salesforce.
 We sell outside of the United States to independent specialty distributors who in turn sell to hospitals and clinics in their geographic regions.
-The change in net sales compared to the same period of 2018 is driven by the execution of our commercialization strategy which includes continued expansion of our commercial footprint by the hiring of new sales representatives, clinical specialists, and marketing personnel.
-In the fourth quarter of 2019, we announced a reorganization of our sales force to best align experiences and competencies with our go-to market strategy around cardiac surgery and eventually pediatrics.
+The change in net sales compared to the same period of 2017 is driven by the execution of our commercialization strategy which includes continued expansion of our commercial footprint by the hiring of new sales representatives, clinical specialists, and marketing personnel.